The inability of businesses to effectively interact with their data prevents them from using disruptive technologies, such as AI.

 By 2027, the worldwide AI market is expected to grow at a CAGR of 33%, benefiting from the growth of linked smart devices and the strength of cloud computing applications.
 The issue is that algorithms may deploy at scale and absorb societal injustices related to race, gender, ethnicity, and other factors.

 Many in the data sector are aware of the significant effects of AI bias and are working to reduce it actively.
 The data sector is aware that AI bias is merely a quality issue, and that AI systems should be held to the same standards of process control as vehicles leaving an assembly line.
-Data firms are expected to implement strong automated procedures around their AI systems to increase their accountability to stakeholders by the end of 2022.
+Data firms are expected to implement strong automated procedures around their AI systems to increase their accountability to stakeholders.

 As part of their pre-deployment testing, model developers will check for AI bias.
 Like every other performance indicator, “equity” will be enforced by a good test program.
 Biased model deployment and operation will be prevented through ongoing testing, monitoring, and observability.
 Because the checks that ensure equality are embedded into automated software applications that test, deploy, and monitor the model around-the-clock, we refer to this application of DataOps approaches to the issue of AI bias as “equity as code.”